ckuelker/pankyll-theme-newspaper-example/README.md

 ---
 title: pankyll-theme-newspaper-example/README.md
 author: Christian Külker
+version 0.1.4
-date:   2020-04-24
+date: 2022-05-09

 ---

 # Abstract

-This document describes briefly the aim and content of the `Pankyll-theme-newspaper-example` repository.
-The goal is to show the configuration and usage of the [Pankyll] theme [Newspaper] by providing working example with a directory tree that can be used as base to build up a new site.
+This document describes briefly the aim and content of the `pankyll-theme-newspaper-example` repository.

+The goal of this repository is to show the configuration and usage of the [Pankyll] theme [Newspaper] by providing a working example with a directory tree that can be used as a base to build up a new site.

 ![Github license](https://img.shields.io/github/license/ckuelker/pankyll-theme-newspaper-example.svg)
 ![Github issues](https://img.shields.io/github/issues/ckuelker/pankyll-theme-newspaper-example.svg?style=popout-square)